raffaele-aurucci/MajorityDynamicsNetworks/README.md

-# Majority Dynamics in Network
+# Majority Dynamics in Networks

 Project of course **Reti Sociali** - University of Salerno.